Columbus in Muscogee County, Georgia — The American South (South Atlantic)

 Topics and series.
 This historical marker is listed in these topic lists: War, US Civil • Waterways & Vessels.
 In addition, it is included in the Georgia Historical Society series list.
 A significant historical date for this entry is April 17, 1865.

 Location.
 32° 27.811′ N, 84° 59.774′ W. Marker is in Columbus, Georgia, in Muscogee County.
-Marker is at the intersection of Dillingham Street (County Road 28) and Bay Avenue, on the right when traveling east on Dillingham Street.
+It is at the intersection of Dillingham Street (County Road 28) and Bay Avenue, on the right when traveling east on Dillingham Street.
 Touch for map.
 Marker is in this post office area: Columbus GA 31901, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Horace King (within shouting distance of this marker); Military Service Walk (about 400 feet away, measured in a direct line); River Commerce (about 500 feet away); Columbus Iron Works (about 500 feet away); The Chattahoochee River (about 500 feet away); a different marker also named Columbus Iron Works (about 700 feet away); Empire Mills (about 700 feet away); W. C. Bradley and Coca-Cola (about 700 feet away).
+At least 8 other markers are within walking distance of this marker: Horace King (within shouting distance of this marker); Military Service Walk (about 400 feet away, measured in a direct line); River Commerce (about 500 feet away); Columbus Iron Works (about 500 feet away); The Chattahoochee River (about 500 feet away); a different marker also named Columbus Iron Works (about 700 feet away); Empire Mills (about 700 feet away); W. C. Bradley and Coca-Cola (about 700 feet away).
 Touch for a list and map of all markers in Columbus.

 Also see . . .
 American Civil War article about the CSS Jackson (aka CSS Muscogee).
 Includes photo of the ship as it was launched and after it was found again after being burned and left in the Chattahoochee River.
 The hull can now be viewed at the National Civil War Naval Museum in Columbus.
 (Submitted on February 4, 2017, by Mark Hilton of Montgomery, Alabama.)

-Photographed By J. Makali Bruton, December 27, 2017
+Photographed by J. Makali Bruton, December 27, 2017

 3. Remains of the CSS Jackson at the National Civil War Naval Museum in Columbus, Georgia.